 Factor 3: Security Level Requirements

-Different products require varying levels of security based on their value and sensitivity.
+Different cold chain products demand heavily varying levels of forensic security based entirely on their financial value and clinical sensitivity.

 Regulatory Compliance for Cold Chain Logistics

-In cold chain logistics, security is not just about loss prevention; it is a regulatory requirement.
-Using the correct tamper-evident labeling is often a prerequisite for doing business in regulated sectors.
+In global cold chain logistics, security is not just about financial loss prevention; it is a strict federal regulatory requirement.
+Deploying the correct tamper-evident labeling is a mandatory prerequisite for operating in heavily regulated sectors.

 How to Implement Tamper-Evident Labeling in Cold Chain Logistics